LtSten/Blender-TPM/README.md

 ![Imported TPM model in Blender](Documentation/readme-header.png)

 ## Installation and Use
 This addon is intended for use with Blender 3.x - the most recently verified supported version is 3.3.1.
-Installation should proceed as usual for Blender addons - download the desired version of `io-mesh-tpm.zip` and follow the steps in the Blender guide for [installing add-ons](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons).
+Installation should proceed as usual for Blender addons - download the desired version of `io_mesh_tpm.zip` and follow the steps in the Blender guide for [installing add-ons](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons).

 For usage instructions, please see the [user guide](Documentation/UserGuide.md).